vmware-archive/selenium-rc/README.markdown

-=== selenium-rc ===
+# selenium-rc #

-Ruby wrapper for selenium rc jar.
-Bundles the selenium-rc jar and provides a binary and rake tasks to manage them.
+Ruby wrapper for the Selenium RC jar.
+Bundles the jar and provides a binary and Rake tasks to manage them.

-Selenium RC Home Page: http://seleniumhq.org/projects/remote-control/
+Selenium RC Home Page: [http://seleniumhq.org/projects/remote-control](http://seleniumhq.org/projects/remote-control)